 In June 2017, “The Spirit of Jazz In Living Color” opened at the Church of St. John the Evangelist (The Red Roof Church).
 This exhibit, coincident with the Montreal Jazz Festival, “made you hear colors”.

 A number of the recently-exhibited paintings have been inspired by other art forms and featured in other contexts.
 In November 2016, Martine Fourcand created a painting to illustrate the cover of Kerline Devise’s poetry collection “Nudité et Fragments”, published by Les Ecrits des Forges.
 It was followed by a series of paintings inspired by the collection entitled “Secrets of lava”.
 The Spring 2017 issue of The Adirondack Review, a New York quarterly review of literature and the arts, featured the painting “A Certain Smile” on its cover and several others appeared in its pages.

-Her poems have appeared in a variety of publications, the most recent being in an anthology dedicated to Haitian women poets, Terre de femmes, 150 ans de poésie féminine haïtienne (Paris: Bruno Doucey, 2010), and in a special edition of the French review Carnavalesques, “Voices of Women of the Americas", (Editions Aspect, 2013).
-At times, writing and painting merge together, and the poem is written on the body of the canvas.
+Martine’s poems have appeared in a variety of publications, notably in Terre de femmes, 150 ans de poésie féminine haïtienne (Paris: Bruno Doucey Editions, 2010), and in the French review Carnavalesques, “Voices of Women of the Americas", (Editions Aspect, France, 2013).